DeAndré Washington: 2018 season

 Under new head coach Jon Gruden, Washington's role remained similar to the previous season.
 In 10 games, he had 30 carries for 115 yards.

 2019 season

 In the 2019 season, Washington had 108 carries for 387 yards and three touchdowns to go along with 36 receptions for 292 yards.

 Kansas City Chiefs

 On April 15, 2020, the Kansas City Chiefs signed Washington to a one-year contract.
-He was released on September 5, but was signed to the practice squad the following day.
+He was released on September 5, but was signed to the practice squad the next day.
 Washington was promoted to the active roster on October 8.

 Miami Dolphins

 On November 3, 2020, Washington and a seventh-round pick in the 2021 NFL draft were traded to the Miami Dolphins in exchange for a sixth-round draft pick.